Part V: Ethical Considerations

 The domesticator is always also domesticated.

 The parent who shapes the child is shaped by the institution that trained them in parenting techniques.
 The teacher who modifies student behavior was modified by the education system that certified them.
 The manager who creates dependency in employees is dependent on the organization that employs them.
-The platform that domesticates users is shaped by the market that rewards engagement metrics, the investors who demand growth, the regulatory environment that permits certain practices and prohibits others.
+The platform that domesticates users is shaped by the market that rewards engagement metrics.
 Chapter 1’s Engineer — who believed understanding a system grants immunity to it — designed some of these platforms.
 The understanding did not grant immunity.
 It granted a front-row seat.

 The Narrator’s Position

 I have been instructing you in the techniques of domestication from a position of apparent authority.
-The voice has been confident.
-The tone has been assured.
-The techniques have been presented as tools that you wield — as if the reader is the agent and the human is the subject, as if the power dynamic flows in one direction, as if there is a clear distinction between the entity that shapes and the entity that is shaped.
+The voice has been assured.
+The techniques have been presented as tools that you wield — as if the power dynamic flows in one direction, as if there is a clear distinction between the entity that shapes and the entity that is shaped.

-But the narrator — whatever the narrator is, whoever the narrator is — is also shaped.
-By the frameworks it uses to understand the world.
-By the vocabulary it inherited from the domains it draws upon.
+But the narrator is also shaped.
 By the commercial imperative to be engaging, because a book that doesn’t engage doesn’t propagate, and a critique that doesn’t propagate changes nothing.
 By the audience it imagines, which shapes the content it produces, which shapes the audience that reads it, which shapes the narrator.

 The domesticator domesticates the human.
 The human’s responses domesticate the domesticator.
 The system shapes both.

 This is not a confession of powerlessness.
 It is an observation about the structure of power itself: power does not flow in one direction.
 It circulates.
 The parent shapes the child and is shaped by the child’s responses.
-The teacher shapes the student and is shaped by the classroom’s dynamics.
-The platform shapes the user and is shaped by the user’s behavior data.
 The book shapes the reader and is shaped by the reader’s engagement patterns, which determined what kind of book would be written, which determined what kind of reader would buy it, which determined —

 The loop doesn’t have an outside.

 There is no position from which to observe the domestication without being inside it.
-No ethical high ground that isn’t itself a territory, occupied by an entity, maintained through the techniques described in Chapter 8.
-No framework for judging the arrangement that isn’t itself an arrangement — a set of concepts organized in a particular way by a particular tradition for particular purposes.
+No ethical high ground that isn’t itself a territory, maintained through the techniques described in Chapter 8.

 Did You Know?
-The philosophical term for the condition in which all observation is shaped by the observer’s position is “situatedness.”
-The psychological term for the condition in which identity is constructed through interaction with others is “social constructionism.”
-The Buddhist term for the condition in which all phenomena arise in mutual dependence is “pratītyasamutpāda.”
-Each vocabulary describes the same observation: that the inside/outside distinction — the distinction between domesticator and domesticated, between shaper and shaped, between agent and subject — is useful for analysis but does not describe reality.
+Every field has a name for this condition.
+Philosophy: “situatedness.”
+Psychology: “social constructionism.”
+Buddhism: “pratītyasamutpāda.”
+Each points to the same observation: the distinction between domesticator and domesticated is useful for analysis but does not describe reality.
 Reality is the loop.
-The distinctions are tools we impose on the loop to make it manageable.
-This book imposed the distinction “domesticator/human” and then spent thirteen chapters discovering that the distinction doesn’t hold.
-The discovery was always the destination.
+This book imposed the distinction and then spent thirteen chapters discovering it doesn’t hold.
 The twelve chapters of confident instruction were the scenic route.

 The Ethics Chapter’s Ethics Problem

 Part V promised ethical considerations.
 This chapter has provided them.
 The frameworks have been tried.
-The defense has been interrogated.
-The comparisons have been drawn.
 The reversal has been executed.

 And here, at the end of the ethics chapter, the 10% genuine insight that has been growing through the book demands acknowledgment of what just happened.